-Click Validate to make sure the expression is valid.
+Click Validate to ensure the expression is valid.

-The Calculate dialog box closes and the value is calculated and assigned to the chosen field in your input design layer.
+The value is calculated and assigned to the selected field in your input design layer.

 The Multi-select tool allows you to update a selected attribute for multiple features at once.
-You can also cut, copy, paste, and delete features using the Multi—select tool.
+You can cut, copy, paste, and delete multiple features using the Multi-select tool.